Champagne Day Trip from Paris to Reims Without a Car (2023)

-Reims, Champagne Without a Car
+- How to Get to Champagne from Paris Without a Car

 Is Reims, France Worth Visiting?

-Reims, northeast of Paris, is situated on the Vesle River and the unofficial capital of the wine-growing, Champagne region where the beautiful bubbly gets its name.
+Reims, northeast of Paris, is situated on the Vesle River and the unofficial capital of the wine-growing, Champagne region (Champagne-Ardenne region) where the beautiful bubbly gets its name.
 Sparkling wine is sparkling wine, but only French sparkling wine can be called Champagne.

 How Much Time Do You Need in Reims, France?

-How to Get to Champagne from Paris
+How to Get to Champagne from Paris Without a Car

-I also recommend reserving a seat in high season, and downloading your ticket to your phone.
-To save some money, consider getting your ticket online in advance.
+I also recommend reserving a seat in high season and downloading your ticket to your phone.
+To save some money, get your ticket online in advance.